The Lord of the Field

 One of the holiest locations in Uttarakhand is the Kedarnath Temple, which is roughly 1200 years old.
 The Pandavas constructed it to atone for their sin of killing their blood relations.
 “Adi Shankaracharya” completed the temple’s restoration.
 According to legend, Lord Shiva manifests as a shivling near Kedarnath.

-Kedarnath is not only the most sacred pilgrimage site, but it is also the most soul-pleasing because it is surrounded by snowy peaks and has an alluring scenic appeal.
+Kedarnath is not only the most sacred pilgrimage site, but it is also the part of the famous char dham yatra – most soul-pleasing journey surrounded by snowy peaks.
 The Kedarnath pilgrimage, well-known for the ancient Shiva temple, combines the excitement of a holy site with the allure of an amusing tourist destination.

 According to legend, the Pandavas built the Kedar Temple, which Adi Shankara later rebuilt in the eighth century AD.
 Geologists assert that during the Little Ice Age, Kedarnath Temple spent 400 years buried beneath the snow.

 1. Triyuginarayan – Triyuginarayan is a temple based in a small village named the same, where it is believed that Lord Shiva and Maa Parvati married in the presence of Lord Brahma, who served as the priest.
 Rudra Kund, Brahma Kund, Vishnu Kund, and Saraswati Kund are the four kunds that make up Triyuginarayan.
 It is resembles Kedarnath Temple quite a bit.